shortstheory/dtn-unetstack/README.md

 * What do we do once the buffer space is full?
 What message do we send as a response?
     * The link will say OK, but the DTNA will refuse the message, spurious ACK!!
 * Is a TTL'ed message the same as a failed message and worth informing the other node about?
 Ideally even failed messages should go back up to router?
+* How do I run groovy in my IDE?
 * What does PDU.decode return if the bytes we get are not decodeable?
 * Do all PDUs take all the available size with padding?
 * What do we tell the other node when a TTL expires?